BradleyCulley/bradleyculley.github.io/_posts/2026-02-03-slivers-of-nature.md

 </p>

 <p>
-One day, I chanced across a video of a person walking in a park in the rain.
+One day, I came across a video of a person walking in a park in the rain.
-Randomly, the park turned out to be close to where I lived.
+Randomly, the park turned out to be near where I lived.
 It's Pimmit View Park in Falls Church, Virginia.
 This is the video (click to watch it in a new tab):<br/>
 <div align="center">
     <a href="https://www.youtube.com/watch?v=ynLpZGegiJE" target="_blank">